geotrev/omdomdom/README.md

 const vNode = create(wrapper)
 ```

 The main downside to this option is you lose the helpful error messaging DOMParser provides from option 1.
-But, again, if you have a simple element to render, then it
+This is usually best for simpler nodes.

 ### `render(vNode, targetNode)`